Business Environment Profiles - Australia

 access to this data.

-IBISWorld forecasts the excise on tobacco products to increase by 6.5% in 2023-24, to total $1,753.6 per kilogram.
-According to the Australian Taxation Office, excise rates for tobacco products increased by 12.5% in December 2013 and each September from 2014 to 2017.
-With the 2016-17 Budget, the Federal Government arranged for annual increases of 12.5% to the tobacco excise to continue until September 2020.
-Growth is expected to slow in 2023-24 because of the winding up of the annual 12.5% increases of the previous years.
+IBISWorld forecasts the excise on tobacco products to increase by 6.4% in 2025-26, to total $2111.16 per kilogram.
+According to the Australian Taxation Office, excise rates for tobacco products have been indexed twice annually, in March and September, based on changes in Average Weekly Ordinary Time Earnings (AWOTE) since 2014.
+In addition to this regular indexation, the Federal Government implemented an extra annual increase of 5% to tobacco excise rates starting from 1 September 2023, with these increases scheduled to continue for three years.
+Growth is expected to slow in 2025-26, as these above-indexation increases conclude.

 Gain strategic insight and analysis on thousands of industries.